Redocly/redocly-cli/docs/configuration/lint.md

 ## Different OpenAPI versions

-Redocly OpenAPI CLI supports versions 2 and 3 of OpenAPI.
+Redocly OpenAPI CLI supports OpenAPI of versions 2 and 3.
+Most of the time you will use one of them.
 However, you may need to configure different rules based on the version.
-You can do that by using additional configuration sections.
+You can do that by using additional configuration sections:

 ```yaml
 lint: